- 3-Minute Article

 - Many retirees want to work in retirement.
 If you’re interested in pursuing a second career in retirement, learn more about how to put your plan into action.

 A: The taxes you owe during retirement depend on a number of factors.
 But whatever your circumstances, you can take steps to manage your tax bill.

 For example, if you find yourself in a lower tax bracket entering retirement because you’ve stopped earning a large annual salary, it might make sense to withdraw money from retirement accounts like IRAs and 401(k)s first.
 That’s because withdrawals from those accounts are taxed as regular income, so you’d pay your new, lower income tax rate on those withdrawals.

 If you remain in a high tax bracket, such as 35% or 39.6%, you might instead start by tapping other sources of income, such as savings in regular brokerage accounts.
 Withdrawals from these accounts may be taxed at the more favorable long-term capital gains rate, which is 15%–20%, depending on your income.

 Q: I feel confident about my income now, but what about when I’m 85?

-A: The future is uncertain.
-But one way to ensure that your money will be there for as long as you need it is to put some of your savings into a guaranteed income source like a deferred annuity.
+A: One way to help ensure you won't outlive savings is to put some savings into a guaranteed income source, such as a deferred annuity.
 These tools provide a stream

-Working with your financial advisor, you can answer these and other questions about your retirement financial strategy in a way that best suits your individual needs.
-A few simple steps may be all it takes to secure the future you’ve spent decades working toward.
+Working with a financial advisor can help answer these and other questions about your retirement financial strategy in a way that best suits your individual needs.
+A few simple steps may be all it takes to help secure the future you’ve spent decades working toward.